power-sc/Uncovering-Power-SC25/README.md

 **"Uncovering Power Consumption Variability in Production HPC Systems through Application and Node-Level Empirical Analysis"**

-The artifact includes all scripts and resources necessary to reproduce the figures and results from our paper, which investigates job-level and node-level power consumption variability in a production HPC system.
+The artifact includes scripts to reproduce the figures and results from our paper, which investigates job power consumption variability in a production HPC system.

 ---

 ## Overview

-This work presents an empirical analysis of power consumption variability in a real-world HPC system ranked 11th on the TOP500 list.
+This work presents an empirical analysis of power consumption variability in a real-world HPC system debuted 11th on the TOP500 list.
 Our analysis focuses on:

 - Temporal factors (month, day, time-of-day)
 - Node characteristics (architecture, allocation scale)
 - Application behavior (configuration, user-defined options, exit status)
 - Node placement effects via clustering-based analysis

-We propose a two-stage clustering method that reveals hidden spatial imbalance in node usage and its influence on power efficiency.
+We propose a two-stage clustering method that reveals hidden spatial imbalance in node usage and its impact on power efficiency.

 ---